Methven Ski Packages

 Methven may look small on the map, but the skiing and snowboarding variety packed into the surrounding area in Canterbury New Zealand offers spectacular scenery and a great variety of skiing and snowboarding on alpine terrain.
 Our local guides can show you ‘how it’s done’ and ensure that your experience is as fun & comfortable as possible.

-1 hour drive from Christchurch rests the ski resort town of Methven New Zealand.
-Mt Hutt is the most well known resort closest to Methven and the club fields of Mt Olympus, Porters, Mt Cheeseman, Broken River and Cragieburn and the hidden gems.
-The best Heli Skiing in NZ is on offer here in the Arrowsmith Range, a favourite for everyone from high intermediate to pro, steep, fast and exciting.
+1 hour drive from Christchurch rests the ski resort town of Methven, New Zealand.
+Mt Hutt is the closest and most well known resort to Methven, and the nearby club fields of Mt Olympus, Porters, Mt Cheeseman, Broken River and Cragieburn are all hidden gems.
+The best Heli Skiing in NZ is on offer here in the Arrowsmith Range – steep, fast and exciting, a favourite for everyone from high intermediate to pro.

 Take in the eclectic haberdashery of Primo Cafe in the morning and finish it off with a jug on the deck at the iconic Blue Pub.
 You’ll always have a good time and meet all the locals.
 If you’re in town for an All Blacks game head to the Blue!
 The skifields listed below not only include Mt Hutt – the closest resort to Methven, but also the Clubfields – for those wishing to experience true kiwi ski culture we like to call poor mans heli and earn your turns, an experience you will never forget.